Optimizing Federated Learning by Entropy-Based Client Selection: Proposed Method

-The highest possible value for the objective in \eqref{fedentopt-objective} is obtained when the probability distribution is uniform.
-In practice, achieving a perfect uniform distribution is challenging due to the highly imbalanced data distribution of individual clients.
+The highest possible value for the objective in \eqref{fedentopt-objective} is obtained for a uniform distribution, which is challenging to achieve in practice due to the highly imbalanced data distribution of individual clients.
 Therefore, the iterative approach for solving \eqref{fedentopt-objective} seeks to come as close to this, which is verified in a short experiment, showing that the selection strategy consistently exhibits high entropy over the course of training.
-We utilize the CIFAR-10 dataset, where the corresponding training data is distributed among the clients such that each client owns samples for 2 labels.
-For each communication round, we select 10 clients for training, and we train for a total of 100 rounds.
-For detailed description of the dataset, the employed partitioning strategy and the hyperparameter choice refer to the experiment section.
-We measure the entropy of the label distribution combined over the selected subset for each round using our proposed method.
-For comparison, we also evaluate random selection and the refined selection method proposed by Ling et al.\cite{bibliography:fedentropy-efficient-device-grouping-for-federated-learning-using-maximum-entropy-judgment}, which re-evaluates the selection based on the soft labels of the participating clients after an initial random selection.
+We utilize the CIFAR-10 dataset, where we distribute its training data such that each client holds samples from two labels.
+In each of 100 communication rounds, we select 10 clients to train.
+For details on the dataset, partitioning strategy, and hyperparameter, refer to the experiment section.
+In each round, we compute the entropy of the combined label distribution over the selected clients using our proposed method.
+We compare our method against pure random selection and the refined approach of Ling et al.\cite{bibliography:fedentropy-efficient-device-grouping-for-federated-learning-using-maximum-entropy-judgment}, which re-evaluates clients based on soft labels after an initial random draw.
 The results are visualized in Fig. \ref{fig:entropy-over-rounds}.